AOA president stands up for doctors of optometry and patients at Senate hearing

 The AOA learned days ago that the U.S. Senate Judiciary Committee's Antitrust, Competition Policy and Consumer Rights subcommittee was planning a hearing on complaints by an online contact lens seller about competition and pricing policies of manufacturers.
 In response, the AOA secured a coveted slot to provide expert medical and patient care testimony.

 With four witnesses total, Dr. Cockrell was joined by representatives from 1-800 CONTACTS, Johnson & Johnson Vision Care and Consumers Union, a division of Consumer Reports.

 The exploratory hearing, called for by Senator Mike Lee (R-Utah), focused on assertions made by Internet sellers about the impact of the unilateral pricing policies adopted by some contact lens manufacturers.
 As exchanges on contact lens cost, choice, innovation and marketplace competition continued for more than 90 minutes, Dr. Cockrell kept the senators' attention focused on the needs and health of contact lens patients, including those of his Stillwater, Oklahoma, practice.

-Dr. Cockrell opened his remarks by educating the subcommittee about the risks of improper contact lens use and the key role optometrists play in prescribing and fitting patients with contact lenses that best meet their health needs.
+Dr. Cockrell opened his remarks by educating the subcommittee about the risks of improper contact lens use and the key role doctors of optometry play in prescribing and fitting patients with contact lenses that best meet their health needs.
 He also pointed to ongoing innovations in contact lens products.

 "As optometrists, our goal is to find the best product to maintain a patient's eye health," said Dr. Cockrell.